VDNT11NULL/Multilingual-Assistive-Model-for-Visually-Impaired-Users/README.md

 - Extend support for more regional languages, improving translation accuracy for lower-resource languages.
 - Deployment of the project on open-source platforms using streamlit.
 - Explore additional state-of-the-art models for speech synthesis that perform well with complex grammatical structures in Indic languages.
-- Optimize the pipeline for real-time audio generation.

 ---